aspnet/AzureSignalR-samples/samples/AuthRefreshSample/README.md

 dotnet run --project Client -- http://localhost:5000/chat alice user
 ```

 Leave the client connected.
-It refreshes authentication approximately 30 seconds before each two-minute application token expires, without changing the connection ID.

-> [!NOTE]
-> The client's interactive `Broadcast` command requires the hosted hub in Default mode.
-In Serverless mode, client-to-server messages require an Azure SignalR upstream.
-Authentication refresh itself uses the same client in both modes.
+The application token is valid for two minutes, and the client is configured to refresh 30 seconds before expiration.
+The first automatic refresh therefore occurs about 90 seconds after connecting, and another is scheduled about 90 seconds after each successful refresh.
+The connection ID does not change.

+Type `/refresh` to refresh authentication immediately.
+A successful manual refresh resets the next automatic-refresh schedule using the lifetime returned by the server.